Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6950 should in theory be much faster than the GeForce 9600 GSO ASUS 512 in general. (explain)
+Memory BandwidthThe Radeon HD 6950 should theoretically be a lot faster than the GeForce 9600 GSO ASUS 512 in general. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Radeon HD 6950 is a better choice, by a large margin. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Radeon HD 6950 is superior to the GeForce 9600 GSO ASUS 512, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison